This story originally appeared as a feature in the 2024 Official Idaho Travel Guide.

 Bear Island Brewing Co. | Boise

-Bechtel, who is the CEO and CBO (chief brewing officer), works alongside Hailey “Alex” Alexander, the site’s head brewer.
-Alexander got her start in the wine industry but soon gravitated toward crafting beer.
+Bechtel, who serves as both CEO and CBO (chief brewing officer), works alongside Hailey “Alex” Alexander, the site’s head brewer.
+Alexander got her start in the wine industry but soon found herself drawn to beer.
 “I kept finding myself at breweries, learning about beer and drinking beer,” she recounts.
 “I just love the atmosphere of brewing.”

-While both women gravitate toward Brewhouse #6—a Euro-style pilsner—their go-to brew of choice is Idaho® Potato Ale, the brewery’s flagship IPA.
-Bechtel crafted this beer out of necessity.
-“While I was on my final deployment in the Middle East, I ran out of barley and needed a replacement starch to make beer,” she recalls.
-She describes this juicy, tropical and approachable IPA as “Idaho in a glass.”
+While both women gravitate toward Brewhouse #6—a Euro-style pilsner—their true go-to is Idaho® Potato Ale, the brewery’s flagship IPA.
+Funny enough, Bechtel crafted this beer out of necessity.
+“While I was on my final deployment in the Middle East, I ran out of barley and needed a replacement starch to make beer,” the brewmaster recalls.
+She describes the result—a juicy, tropical and approachable IPA—as “Idaho in a glass.”

 Ginger Cantamessa